Adaptive Disturbance Observer-based Full-Order Integral-Terminal Sliding Mode Control with Unknown A Priori Bound on Uncertainty: Illustrative Example I

-and $u_{ado}$ is designed as in (\ref{conado}), (\ref{ado2}) and (\ref{adalado}) with parameters $\kappa=5$, $\lambda=5$, $\tau=5$ and $\mu=2$.
+and $u_{ado}$ is designed as in (\ref{conado}), (\ref{eq:observer_dynamics}) and (\ref{adalado}) with parameters $\kappa=5$, $\lambda=5$, $\tau=5$ and $\mu=2$.

-\begin{remark} The strategies employed in adaptive STC \cite{plestan2010new,taleb2013pneumatic,utkin2013adaptive,edwards2014dual} involve signum functions in adaptation laws, which may potentially lead to unnecessary overestimated (underestimated) gains.
-This can occur when the gain value increases even as the magnitude of the sliding variable decreases (or increases).
-In contrast, the adaptive law in \eqref{adalado} is devoid of any such discontinuous functions and strives to attain the least possible value of $\hat{k}$ to obtain the desired result. \end{remark} These simulation results are obtained using the ODE 4 (Runge-Kutta) solver of MATLAB R2021a with a fixed step size of 0.001.
-In fig. (\ref{ado3_states}) and fig. (\ref{ado3_ss}), the states of (\ref{pado3}) and sliding variable, respectively, are circumscribed within a specified bound in finite time on the implementation of input in eq. (\ref{u_ado3}).
-Fig. (\ref{ado3_u}) displays a control input free from any chattering phenomenon.
+\begin{remark} Adaptive super-twisting control (STC) strategies \cite{plestan2010new,taleb2013pneumatic,utkin2013adaptive,edwards2014dual} often use signum functions in adaptation laws, which can lead to over- or under-estimated gains.
+This occurs when gains increase despite a decreasing sliding variable magnitude, or vice versa.
+In contrast, the adaptive law in \eqref{adalado} is devoid of any such discontinuous functions, thus striving \(\hat{k}\) to achieve the desired performance with lesser gain values. \end{remark}

+Simulation results were generated using MATLAB R2021a’s ODE4 (Runge-Kutta) solver with a fixed step size of 0.001.
+Figures \ref{ado3_states} and \ref{ado3_ss} show that the states of \eqref{pado3} and the sliding variable, respectively, remain within specified bounds in finite time under the control input \eqref{u_ado3}.
+Figure \ref{ado3_u} illustrates a chatter-free control input.
 The estimated $k$ is non-monotonic (as shown in fig. \ref{ado3_k_hat}) and it decreases (or increases) depending on whether the magnitude of the sliding variable decreases (or increases).